Swaminatha Swamy Temple

-The Swaminatha Swamy Temple is a Hindu temple dedicated to god Murugan.
-It is located in Swamimalai, 5 km from Kumbakonam, on the banks of a tributary of river Kaveri in Thanjavur District, 290 km from Chennai, the capital of Tamil Nadu, India.
-The temple is fourth abode of Murugan among six (Arupadaiveedugal).
-The shrine of the presiding deity, Swaminathaswamy is located atop a 60 ft hillock and the shrine of his mother Meenakshi (Parvati) and father Shiva (Sundareswarar) is located downhill.
-The temple has three gopuram (gateway towers), three precincts and sixty steps and each one is named after the sixty Tamil years.
-The temple has six daily rituals at various times from 5:30 a.m. to 9 p.m., and three yearly festivals on its calendar.
-The annual Vaikasi Visagam festival is attended by thousands of devotees from far and near.
+Swaminatha Swamy Temple is a Hindu temple dedicated to god Murugan.
+It is located on the banks of a tributary of river Kaveri in Swamimalai near Kumbakonam, Thanjavur district, Tamil Nadu, India.
+The temple is one of the Six Abodes of Murugan (Arupadaiveedugal).
+The temple is located atop a 60 ft-high hillock with the shrines dedicated to Shiva (Sundareswarar) and Meenakshi (Parvati) is located at the foothill.
+The temple has three gopurams (gateway towers), and consists of three precincts.
+Sixty steps, each one named after the sixty Tamil years, lead atop the temple.